Natural Alternatives to Apoquel for Dogs with Dr. Bob Ulbrich on Your Natural Dog Podcast

 About Angela Ardolino

-Accordingly, she uses Full Spectrum Hemp Extract on all her pets at her rescue farm every day since 2016.
-Angela has five dogs.
-Odie a 15-year-old mini-schnauzer, Nina a 9-year-old Doberman.
-Jolene a 9-year-old mutt, Maza a 9-year-old mutt, and Rhemi a 9-year-old poodle.
+Accordingly, she has used CBD Dog Health’s Full Spectrum Hemp Extract CBD for Pets, and now MycoDog mushroom extracts, on all her pets at her rescue farm every day since 2016.
+Angela has Odie, a 16-year-old mini-schnauzer, as well as Jolene, Maza, and Rhemi.
 In addition, she has 4-10 more any time she is fostering or boarding.
 She is a member of the Society of Cannabis Clinicians and the Veterinary Cannabis Association.
 In fact, Angela has educated hundreds of medical doctors and veterinarians on the therapeutic uses of medical cannabis on animals.

 About Dr. Bob Ulbrich